Ironically, Greek mythology is itself the subject of many myths that are widely believed by many people around the world.

 No matter how stories are told, the end result is the same—the stereotypical personification of ancient gods and creatures are often very far removed from the truth.

 Let’s take a look at some of the most misunderstood ancient Greek gods and mythical creatures.

 Medusa wasn’t the only woman in ancient Greece with snakes for hair

 When you think of Medusa, you immediately picture her horrific hair made of snakes.

-However, Medusa is wrongly singled out as being the only woman in Greek mythology to have this look.
+However, Medusa is wrongly singled out as being the only woman in Greek mythology to look like this.

 Don’t forget that Medusa was merely the only mortal of the three Gorgon sisters; the other two sisters, Stheno and Euryale, also had reptilian locks.

 Zeus was known in his time as much more than the father of the gods.
 He was also a womanizer, and as such, he fathered many, many offspring!

 He would transform into various animals to fulfill his desires; therefore, his ‘children’ are quite interesting.